virtuclinic-ai/site/index.md

 ### About Me
 My name is Salomon Kabongo KABENAMUALU.
-I'm currently a Student at the [African Master in Machine Intelligence](https://aimsammi.org/) (AMMI), working toward an Msc in Machine Intelligence as sponsored by Facebook and Google.
-Before joining AMMI, I obtained my Msc in Mathematics from [The University of the Western Cape](https://www.uwc.ac.za/) in 2019 in affiliation with the African Institute for Mathematical Sciences ([AIMS South Africa](https://aims.ac.za/)), during which I got introduced to the field of Machine Leaning and worked on investigating propreties of words embeddings under the supervision of Prof. [Etienne Barbard](http://news.nwu.ac.za/experts/etienne-barnard).
-I also hold a B.S. and honors degree in Mathematics and Computer Science from [Université de Lubumbashi](http://www.unilu.ac.cd/).
+I'm currently a Student at the [African Master in Machine Intelligence](https://aimsammi.org/) (AMMI), working toward an M.Sc in Machine Intelligence as sponsored by Facebook and Google.
+Before joining AMMI, I obtained my M.Sc in Mathematics from [The University of the Western Cape](https://www.uwc.ac.za/) in 2019 in affiliation with the African Institute for Mathematical Sciences ([AIMS South Africa](https://aims.ac.za/)), during which I got introduced to the field of Machine Leaning and worked on investigating propreties of words embeddings under the supervision of Prof. [Etienne Barbard](http://news.nwu.ac.za/experts/etienne-barnard).
+I also hold a B.Sc and honors degree in Mathematics and Computer Science from [Université de Lubumbashi](http://www.unilu.ac.cd/).

 ---